NapthaAI/node/README.md

 ```

-# Run AI modules on your node
+# Run AI agents on your node

-To run modules, keep your node running and follow the the instructions using the [Naptha SDK](https://github.com/NapthaAI/naptha-sdk).
+To run agents, keep your node running and follow the the instructions using the [Naptha SDK](https://github.com/NapthaAI/naptha-sdk).

 ## Stop